-Reduced oral function: In severe cases bruxism can compromise basic oral functions such as chewing, speaking and swallowing. [iv]
+- Reduced oral function: In severe cases bruxism can compromise basic oral functions such as chewing, speaking and swallowing due to pain and tightness (limited opening of the mouth). [iv]

-Your partner tells you: Most people aren’t aware that they themselves are clenching or grinding – it’s often your bed partner who hears you grinding at night or the dentist who can see the visible signs of excessive clenching or grinding.
+- Your partner tells you: Most people are not aware that they are clenching or grinding – it is often a bed partner who hears the grinding at night or the dentist who can see the visible signs of enamel destruction due to excessive clenching or grinding.

-Bruxism is typically diagnosed by a dentist after a clinical evaluation.
-Other physicians who might diagnose bruxism are a maxillofacial surgeon or sleep specialist.
-An overnight sleep study may also be warranted if there is the suspicion that a sleep disorder is involved.
+- Bruxism is typically diagnosed by a dentist after a clinical evaluation.
+Other physicians who might diagnose bruxism are a maxillofacial surgeon, headache specialist, or sleep specialist.
+An overnight sleep study may also be warranted if there is suspicion that a sleep disorder is involved.